btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 ### Unix Timesharing System

-The Unix Timesharing System is basically the hostname namespace, which allows us to set a hostname in the `uts` namespace which can be different from that of the host.
+The `uts` [Unix Timesharing System namespace] is basically the hostname namespace, which allows us to set a hostname in the `uts` namespace which can be different from that of the host.

 As a simple example, observe the following: